-With Valentine’s Day just around the corner, there really is no better time to talk about how to navigate dating and romantic relationships with a chronic illness.
+With Valentine’s Day just around the corner, there's no better time to talk about how to navigate dating and romantic relationships with a chronic condition.

-If you live with a chronic condition, you might feel that your health difficulties and love aren’t exactly compatible.
+If you live with a chronic condition, you might feel that your health challenges and love aren’t exactly compatible.
 But guess what?
 When Cupid’s arrow strikes, you have every chance for love.

 You can still date successfully – you just might need to do it slightly differently in order to be safe for you and your partner.
 Here are some tips for a smoother dating experience with your condition:

-Dating someone new is often exciting but a little bit daunting, and having a chronic illness can add a further layer of anxiety to the matter.
-If your condition is not immediately visible, you might find yourself wondering on the right time to bring it up: Will I scare the other person off if I share too soon?
+Dating someone new is often exciting but a little bit daunting, and having a chronic condition can add a further layer of anxiety to the matter.
+If your condition is not immediately visible, you might find yourself wondering when the right time is to bring it up: Will I scare the other person off if I share it too soon?
 If I wait longer, will that lead to a lack of trust?

 While there’s no rulebook about this, you definitely shouldn’t feel pressured to disclose until you are comfortable.
-Everyone has private aspects of themselves that they won’t throw on the table in the first couple of dates, like finances, ex crushes or family stuff … your illness is no different, and it’s fine to wait until the relationship starts looking serious if you so wish.
+Everyone has private aspects of themselves that they won’t throw on the table in the first couple of dates, like finances, ex crushes or family stuff … your condition is no different, and it’s fine to wait until the relationship becomes more serious if you wish.